cyanazuki/ConvCRFs-training/README.md

 ### Custom Dataset

 If your are interesting in training your own dataset, just to modify the dataset.py file and the training configuration.

+### Disscussion

+- We found that the more feature vectors we added or increased the filter size, the more mIoU dropped and didn't recover
+- The mIoU value of jointly end-to-end training is less than freeze unary parameters.